miche34567/miche34567.github.io/_posts/2026-05-17_finalproject.md

 The second picture depicts the connections with the board split into pieces.

-Here is a video of my project working:
+Here are three states of my project:

 3 tips to my past self: